MrDiamond64/RandomBot/README.md

       Commands Used In: "owo"

-      This is used for the #owo command which OwOifys text
+      About: This is used for the #owo command which OwOifys text

   - discord.js

       Version: 11.5.1

-      This is used to communicate with the discord API
+      About: This is used to communicate with the discord API

   - figlet